 Bachelor’s Student in Public Health

-December 6, 2019, BA, Students, Health Behavior and Health Education, Student Organizations
+December 6, 2019, BA, Students, Undergraduate, Health Behavior and Health Education, Student Organizations

 I was surprised to learn in my intro to public health class that half of all premature deaths in the US are related to health behaviors, but only four percent of our country’s health expenditures target those behaviors.
 With my public health education, I plan to focus on changing health behaviors through implementing healthy lifestyles in order to prevent disease on a larger scale.
 My goal is to be a physician one day, and to be the most effective, I need to understand the many variables that affect a person’s overall health, like access to healthcare, nutrition and socioeconomic status.

 My studies in public health have enhanced some key experiences I’ve had recently; it's as if I'm able to connect the dots between what I’m learning and the real-world.
 My parents and I traveled to Kenya with International Medical Relief, during the same semester I was taking a nutrition class.
 Most of the children we saw in Kisumu had big, full-looking stomachs, which is actually a sign of kwashiorkor--a type of malnourishment.
 We also met a young girl who complained of headaches, night blindness, and had a small blur in one of her eyes -- all signs of Vitamin A deficiency.
 And we met tiny eight-month-old twins who had been premature.
 Their mom was unable to breastfeed, and since the formula was too expensive, the babies were given cow’s milk and mashed vegetables.
 I had learned about the effects of nutrient deficiencies in my nutrition class, and, unfortunately, I saw those physical effects in-person as we held clinics throughout the village we were working in.

 It cemented my belief that prevention of diseases begins with education.